redcode/Z80/documentation/Introduction.rst

 Q "register"
 ------------

 Q is an abstraction of certain ALU data involved in the computation of the flags.
-Instructions that do not modify the flags set Q to ``0``, while those that do so copy the final value of the F register to Q. The state of Q affects the undocumented flags X and Y in the ``ccf`` and ``scf`` instructions on Z80 chips from Zilog and most other manufacturers.
+Instructions that do not modify the flags set Q to ``0``, while those that do so copy the final value of the F register to Q. The state of Q affects the undocumented flags X and Y in the ``ccf`` and ``scf`` instructions on Z80 CPUs from Zilog and most other manufacturers.

 Enabling the implementation of this feature adds code to update the value of Q in the emulation of each instruction and interrupt response, which slightly increases the size of the library and, depending on the target ISA and the specific microarchitecture of the host CPU, can result in a performance loss of up to 2.4%.